FLRW Kinematic-Induced Measurement of the Hubble Constant from Cosmic Chronometer and Redshift Drift Observations: Conclusion

 \section{Conclusion}

-In this letter, we demonstrate that a data-driven, physics-induced method for high-precision $H_0$ measurement is achievable, at a level that competes with Cepheid-calibrated distance ladders, based on observational space geometry aimed at addressing the Hubble tension.
-We discover that $H_0$ directly determines the normal vector of the FLRW observational plane, establishing mathematical constraints under minimal assumptions.
-Using cosmic chronometer and Sandage-Loeb data, our method transforms this geometric relationship into direct algebraic determination of the current expansion rate, yielding robust model-independent estimates.
-This geometric framework establishes a fundamentally new approach to cosmological measurements through pure observational analysis.
+In this article, we demonstrate that a data-driven, physics-induced method for high-precision $H_0$ measurement is achievable at the 2.1\% level while maintaining complete model independence.
+Our approach leverages the fundamental kinematic relation $\dot{z} = H_0(1+z) - H(z)$ to transform the observational alignment challenge between CC and SL datasets into a geometric constraint problem.
+We show that $H_0$ directly determines the normal vector of the FLRW observational plane, establishing mathematical constraints under minimal assumptions.

+The central finding lies in recognizing that apparent observational misalignment between CC and SL datasets can be exploited as physics-informed regularization rather than treated as a technical obstacle.
+Using CC and SL, our method transforms this geometric relationship into direct algebraic determination of the current expansion rate, achieving substantial precision improvements over conventional approaches---demonstrating $\sim$30\% enhancement compared to joint $\Lambda$CDM fitting and superior robustness against the extrapolation failures that severely limit GP methods.